jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The [meta-bbb][meta-bbb] *layer* described below generates some basic systems with packages to support C, C++, [Qt5][qt], Perl and Python development.

-I use this primarily as a template when starting new *BeagleBone Black* projects.
+I use this as a template when starting new *BeagleBone Black* projects.

 ### System Info

 The Yocto version is `1.8.1` the `[fido]` branch.

-The Linux `4.2.3` kernel comes from the [Linux stable][linux-stable] repository.
+The `4.2.3` Linux kernel comes from the [linux-stable][linux-stable] repository.

 The [u-boot][uboot] version is `2015.07`.